 Changes in personality or behavior.
 The patient may become less social, more withdrawn, or more irritable.
 Patients may become confused and disoriented.
 They may even start using language that is not characteristic of them or expressing thoughts that are also strikingly out-of-character.

 A decrease in activity level.
-Fatigue is often a major issue for those who are nearing the end of their lives.
+Fatigue is often a major issue for those who are nearing the glioblastoma end-of-life stage.
 This is due to a combination of factors, including the cancer itself, the medications that are often prescribed to treat various symptoms associated with the dying process, and the psychological stress of coping with the matter at hand.